Mexico City Altitude Sickness: A Must-Read Guide And 6 Tips

 Mexico City Altitude

-One of the highest major cities includes in the world, Mexico City altitude sits at 7,349 feet (2,240 meters) in elevation.
+One of the highest major cities includes in the world, Mexico City sits at an elevation of 7,349 feet.

 Mexico City Altitude: